praveen-taneja/peak_detect_w_gui/README.md

 ###Peak detection using machine learning

-General idea: 1st we generate training data.
-Then we classify and predict.
-Finally, we visualize predictions.
+**General idea**
+1. Generate training data.
+2. Classify and predict.
+3. Visualize predictions.

 *Start by running the file peak_detect_dialog_w_gui.
 Useful tips are displayed when mouse is over different fields.*